 On one side is a terrace of five storey, pastel coloured Georgian houses, with baskets on chains hanging outside the front doors that pedestrians have to duck to avoid.
 The baskets are full of geraniums, peonies and sometimes herbs.
 These face the artists’ workshops: protected by a long roof covered in slate tiles.
 The smells of oils, paints and clays waft around the Square.

 In the middle of the Square is EassenBren’s fountain.
-Dameg’s fountain was designed by an architect and was made of black oblongs.
+Dameg’s fountain was designed by an architect who really liked black oblongs.
 EassenBren’s is a perpetual work in progress.
 It is an evergrowing collection of earthen artworks produced by the craftsmen in the covered workshops.
 Every artist creates a small figurine, usually a grotesque caricature of themselves, which is placed in the fountain.
 There are also some larger pieces loitering near or in the water.
 A carpet of coins from all over the world and from different eras glint under the water.

 Felix headed straight for The Lilac Beech.